 - Common Name: Here you need to specify the fully qualified domain name (FQDN) that you want to secure.
 For example, yoursite.com.

 Note: If you intend to install a Wildcard SSL Certificate, add an asterisk in front of your domain name (e.g., *.yoursite.com).

 - Organization: Provide the official name of your company.
 For example, GPI Holding LLC.
 If you have a Domain Validation (DV) SSL Certificate, put NA in this field.
 DV certificates authenticate the domain name only

 - Organizational Unit: Include the unit in charge of your web security.
 This could be the IT or Web Administration department.
 For a DV certificate, enter NA instead

 - Country: Enter the two-letter code of the country where your business is officially registered (e.g., US).
-Click here for more country codes
+Here you can find more country codes

 - City or Locality: Specify the city where your company is located